omkarfadtare965/CodeChef/README.md

 ### Machine learning Project lifecycle
 - __1) Scoping:__ In this phase, you define the project, identify features (X) and target (Y), and estimate key metrics like accuracy, latency(prediction time), throughput(queries per second), and resource needs(time, compute, budget).
-- __2) Data:__ In this phase, you Collect and organize data, define data sources, establish baselines, and label the data.
+- __2) Data:__ In this phase, you collect and organize data, define data sources, establish baselines, and label the data.
 - __3) Modeling:__ In this phase, you select the algorithm, train the model, and perform error analysis.
 You then adjust the model and perform hyperparameter tuning.
 Since machine learning is an iterative process, you may need to update the model or decide whether to collect more data or not, followed by further error analysis.
 - __4) Deployment:__ In this phase, you deploy the model into production which also includes monitoring the system, and tracking the incoming data.
 - __5) Maintenance:__ After the initial deployment, you may need to retrain the model using newly collected data to continuously improve and update it until a more accurate version is deployed.

 ![image](https://github.com/user-attachments/assets/be8511b5-0b15-43a5-8f6b-e28d49a620f9)

+### Data pipeline:
+- A data pipeline refers to the concept of replicating a series of steps involved in processing data during the development phase and production phase to produce the final output.
+- Replicability is key to ensuring that your machine learning model behaves consistently across different environments (development, testing, and production).
+- Tools like TensorFlow Transform, Apache Beam, or Airflow can be used to automate and manage the data pipeline.
+These tools ensure that the same data processing methods are applied as new data flows in, helping to maintain accuracy and reduce errors.

 ### Challenges in deploying machine learning models:
 - __1) Machine learning or Statistical issues:__
   - Concept drift
   - Data drift
 - __2) Software engine issues:__
-   - whether you need real-time predictions or batch predictions?
+   - Whether you need real-time predictions or batch predictions?
-   - whether your prediction service run in the cloud, or on edge devices?
+   - Whether your prediction service run in the cloud, or on edge devices?
    - How many compute resources do you have(CPU/GPU)?
    - Considerations for latency, throughput(queries per second)
    - Logging(to track the behaviour and performance of a deployed machine learning model)